JimboMahoney/FCS-Multidimensional-Scaling/README.md

 # FCS-Multidimensional-Scaling
-Plots the MDS (Multi-dimensional scaling) of 3 or more FCS files.
+Plots the MDS (Multi-dimensional scaling) of 3 or more FCS files. <br><br>
 Useful for comparing the overall similarity / difference between multidimensional FCS files (e.g. those with many parameters).

 ### Description